OpenSpace/OpenSpace/tests/visual/README.md

     Script Equivalent: `openspace.action.triggerAction`

+  - `asset`: Loads a given asset file.
+The provided value must be a string that is the path to the asset file to be loaded.

+    Example: `{ "type": "asset", "value": "C:/path/to/file.asset" }`

+    Script Equivalent: `openspace.asset.add`

   - `deltatime`: Instantly changes the delta time in OpenSpace to the provided value.
 The provided value must be a number that is the delta time in seconds per real-time second that the engine should be set to.

     Example: `{ "type": "deltatime", "value": 10 }`